We encourage debate and comment within the course itself, membership posts and live calls. We ask a few basic courtesies...

 practice empathy (see through their eyes the best you can)

 share your insights freely - no judgement here

-Meeting everyone right where they're at - on a diet/off a diet, post/pre-surgery, on/off a health kick - is the kind of inclusivity we thrive on.
+Meeting everyone where they're at now - on a diet/off a diet, post/pre-surgery, on/off a health kick - it's the kind of inclusivity we thrive on.

-We are not here to food or diet shame any individual, just to expose the wider impact on society from a mass 'you are not good enough, buy our product' landscape.
+We are not here to food or diet shame any individual, just to expose the wider impact on society from a mass 'you are not good enough, buy our product' messaging.

 The peer support that you'll experience here is non-clinical, if you feel a more clinical approach is for you right now; we've partnered with Dr Julian to offer that service.
 And we would always recommend a visit to your own medical doctor.
 Please take the time to visit the links here, this self help / peer mentor course is not a substitute for your GP or specialist care, if you have a diagnosed ED or strongly suspect one anorexia - BED, bulimia - emotional overeating - OSFED - orthorexia nervosa.